 New year, new you, new communication model?

-As more health care organizations turn to email as a primary channel for disseminating important administrative information or urgent updates, it is important to be thoughtful in your delivery schedule.
+As many health care organizations utilize email as a primary channel for disseminating important administrative information or urgent updates, it is important to be thoughtful in your delivery schedule.
 While easy and convenient, internal emails can quickly inundate inboxes and impact productivity and sentiment at work.

 Striking the right balance of frequency and content is key to keeping colleagues informed and engaged.
 Communicate too infrequently and employees feel out of touch with the organization’s goals and policies; overcommunicate and they begin to tune out the information you most want them to read.

 To maximize your internal communications efforts and ensure your important messages are read, keep these tips in mind before pressing send on your next internal email:

 1. Be succinct.
 Since more emails are read on a mobile device than a desktop – particularly if you’re reaching a clinical workforce like nursing or home care – scrolling for content is almost second nature.
 As a result, users can often unintentionally scroll right past the crux of your message.
 Compose succinct messages and get to the point quickly to make sure your message is read.

 2. Use clear, direct language and calls-to-action.
 Readers should never have to question the purpose of an email.
 Be clear in your message and request and avoid vague statements or jargon.

 3. Choose your subject line wisely.
 It’s important to write effective subject lines in email marketing because overly clever subject lines or vague generalizations can be ineffective for your internal efforts.
 For example, avoid subject lines like “Monthly CEO Message” for emails communicating changes to employee benefits.
 And be wary of overusing emojis.